30 March 2019

 Since commencing in 2001, it may have appeared that the $400 million eradication program was unsuccessful as the infested area spread over time to other areas in South East Queensland.
 However, countries in similar situations have seen fire ant expansion at rates of 50-80 km per year.

 Without the eradication program efforts, the results would have been pretty grim.
 There would be around 69 million hectares infested by fire ants.
-This equates to an area that covers from Rockhampton in the north, Sydney to the south and out to Charleville in the west.
-(This potential spread is based on a USA model over the same period of time of 14 years.
+This equates to an area that covers Rockhampton in the north, Sydney to the south and out to Charleville in the west.
+(This potential spread is based on a USA model over the same period of 14 years.
 In Texas, the ants spread 48km per year.)
 That is one of the reasons why Wildlife Queensland feels optimistic about the future.

 A 2016 report with an independent review panel with experts in entomology, eradication, invasive species, agricultural economics, and biosecurity agreed that it is feasible to eradicate fire ants from Australia and it is in the national interest to do so.
 Based on this, the Australian Agricultural Ministers Forum committed $400 m over 10 years in 2017 to the Program.

-The Program is also looking to improve its engagement and collaborate more with members from industries and community.
+The Program is also looking to improve its engagement and collaborate more with members from industries and communities.
 This change had overwhelming support at the Stakeholder Forum back in May 2018, in which Wildlife Queensland participated.

 - Community Partnership Group discussions have been held at Gatton.

 - Stakeholder discussions have been held in the Brisbane Gold Coast corridor with the various Councils, namely Brisbane, Logan and Gold Coast.

 - A broad Stakeholder Forum is scheduled for mid-year and Wildlife Queensland will attend.